purchasing-power-parity/purchasing-power-parity/README.md

 });
 ```

+If you don't want to use this library, you can also use the [API](https://api.purchasing-power-parity.com/?target=ID) directly where you are able to pass the country code yourself.
+Otherwise, this library will figure out the location of the user itself.

-So you can adjust your prices when the `pppConversionFactor` goes below 1 and add an optional banner for your customers to make them aware of it.
+After all, you can adjust your prices when the `pppConversionFactor` goes below 1 and add an optional banner for your customers to make them aware of it.
 What other information is in the returned PPP object?

 **ppp-object:**